 Long gone are the days when mushroom risotto was the only option on Sydney menus for vegetarians.
-Okay, so a few places are still championing that veggo restaurant staple, but if you know where to go, you need never set eyes on it again.
-From crisp fried saltbush to chewy Korean dumplings and the mushroom burger of your dreams, here’s where to eat in Sydney for veggos – and, for that matter, everyone else too.
-Of course if you're a dedicated herbivore, you can find Sydney's best vegan restaurants here too.
+Okay, so a few places are still championing that veggo staple, but if you know where to go you need never set eyes on it again.
+Not all of these restaurants are exclusively vegetarian, but everyone on this list is serving the kind of exciting, delicious vegetable-based fare that will make you reconsider meat in favour of a whole head of cauliflower, a perfect pizza or a totally plant-based degustation.

-The new Billy Kwong is buzzing and packed, but these days you can book.
+Billy Kwong is still buzzing and packed, but these days you can book.
 The other good news is that they cater to vegetarians with aplomb, serving up steamed hokkien noodles in a mindlessly delicious tangle of hot, refreshing and fragrant herbs (coriander, holy basil, mint), dill, thinly sliced cucumber, bean shoots and a julienne of carrots that’ll make even the most hard-bitten carnivore reconsider a herbivorous lifestyle.

 Eating in Sydney right now is as much about the good times as it is about what’s on the plate and in the glass and Chippendale wonder Ester is doing something completely their own.
 The menu goes hard on wood-fired smoke and funk, and it does amazing things to your veg.
 Roasted Dutch carrots sprinkled with toasted sesame seeds and swiped through a whipped parmesan cream are like an autumnal still life and we’re fairly confident that if Ester ever took the whole roasted head of cauliflower with mint and toasted almonds off the menu, the vegetarians of Sydney would riot.